Lightstreamer/Lightstreamer-kafka-connector/README.md

    You may want to use the provided [connect-standalone-local.properties](./kafka-connector-project/config/kafka-connect-config/connect-standalone-local.properties) file as a starting point.

-3. Edit the connector configuration properties file as detailed in the [Configuration Reference](#configuration-reference) section.
+3. Edit the connector configuration properties file as detailed in the [Configuration reference](#configuration-reference) section.

    You may want to use the provided [`quickstart-lightstreamer-local.properties`](./kafka-connector-project/config/kafka-connect-config/quickstart-lightstreamer-local.properties) or [`quickstart-lightstreamer-local.json`](./kafka-connector-project/config/kafka-connect-config/quickstart-lightstreamer-local.json) files as starting pint.
-This file provides the set of pre-configured settings to feed Lightstreamer with stock market events, as already shown in the [installation instruction](#installation) for the Lightstreamer Kafka Connector.
+This file provides the set of pre-configured settings to feed Lightstreamer with stock market events, as already shown in the [installation instruction](#install) for the Lightstreamer Kafka Connector.

-4. Launch the Lightstreamer Server instance already configured in the [Lightstreamer Setup](#lightstreamer-setup) section.
+4. Launch the Lightstreamer Server instance already configured in the [Lightstreamer setup](#lightstreamer-setup) section.

 5. Start the Connect worker with: